uxlfoundation/oneapi-construction-kit/doc/developer-guide.md

 The two long running branches are:

-* `main`: This branch is merged to on a successful nightly run and should not be merged into directly.
+* `stable`: This branch is merged to on a successful nightly run and should not be merged into directly.
-* `develop`: This is the main branch for on-going development.
+* `main`: This is the main branch for on-going development.

 > No force pushes are allowed on these two branches.